shakfu/py2max/README.md

 It was originally created to automate the creation of hehlp (`.maxhelp`) files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.

+## Features

+- Offline scripted generation of max patchers files using Python objects which correspond, on a one-to-one basic, with MAX objects stored in the `.maxpat` JSON format.

+- Allows precise layout and configuration of Max objects.

+- Patcher objects have generic methods such as `add_textbox` and can have specialized methods as required such as `add_coll`.
+In the latter case, the method makes to prepopulate the `coll` object from a python dictionary (see `py2max/tests/test_coll.py`).

+- Has a `maxclassdb` feature which recalls defaults configuration of Max Objects.

+## Current Status

 ## Possible use cases

+- create parametrizable objects with configuration from offline sources.
+For example, one-of-a-kind wavetable oscillators configured from random wavetable files.
 - generation of test cases during external development
 - takes the pain out of creating parameter objects
+- prepopulate a `coll` object with data
-- help to save time if you have many objects with slightly different arguments
+- help to save time creating many objects with slightly different arguments
 - use graph drawing algorithms on generated patches
 - generative patch generation (-;
 - etc..

 ## Usage examples